getyoti/yoti-wordpress/yoti-connect/readme.txt

 * Automatic login to create blogs with ease
 * No need for passwords
 * Remember me functionality
+* Ability for user to link and unlink Wordpress Account to Yoti Account

 == Installation ==
 We have a few simple steps we need you to fill before you get started: